 All, Miscellaneous, Facility Management

-Hiring the services of the right Facility Management Company is of utmost importance for the longevity and maintenance of a building.
+Hiring the services of the right Facility Management Companies is of utmost importance for the longevity and maintenance of a building.
 An equally important task is to clearly define the role and responsibility of the facility management service provider and give them the authority and framework to make decisions with regard to building operations.
 Once a framework is set, the Managing Committee of the building can ensure optimum utilisation of the capabilities and track the performance of the facility management service provider through the following methods:

 The first task of any facility manager is to collate & file data on each tenant/resident of the building (this includes copies of the purchase/lease agreements; share certificates and details of outstanding payment to the society like maintenance, corpus, etc.).
 This data will help the facility management team to get to know the building better and understand the people dynamics with regard to tenant/resident interactions.
 This exercise will also help in streamlining the preparation and submission of monthly maintenance invoices to each resident/owner.